ankowals/saf/README.md

 	6 append %M2_HOME%\bin to PATH variable
-	7 verify maven installation; in cmd issue mvn -version 8 install intlliJ community edition -> this is our IDE in which tests can be written 9 download Selenium Chrome driver and other drivers if needed and put it for example in C:\SeleniumWebdrivers 10 download JDBC oracle driver and other drivers if needed and put it for example in C:\JdbcDrivers 11 in intelliJ go to Files->Settings->Plugins->Browse repositories and install Cucumber for Java plugin 12 restart or log out and log in so changes done to Path variable will be visible 13 install git
+	7 verify maven installation; in cmd issue mvn -version 8 install intlliJ community edition -> this is our IDE in which tests can be written 9 install git
+	10 clone the repo for example to C:\Documents\Projects\SAF 11 download Selenium Chrome driver and other drivers if needed and put it in <project dir>\src\test\java\resources, for example in C:\Documents\Projects\SAF\src\test\java\resources
+	12 download JDBC oracle driver and other drivers if needed and put it in  <project dir>\src\test\java\resources, for example in C:\Documents\Projects\SAF\src\test\java\resources
-	14 clone the repo for example to C:\Documents\Projects\SAF 15 in case of issues with JDK not found fix its path in pom.xml file under <executable> tag
+	13 in intelliJ go to Files->Settings->Plugins->Browse repositories and install Cucumber for Java plugin 14 restart or log out and log in so changes done to Path variable will be visible 15 in case of issues with JDK not found fix its path in pom.xml file under <executable> tag

             <plugin>